ReneeErnst/end-to-end-model-test-gcp/README.md

 ```

 #### Results Summary: AI Platform Notebooks/Jupyter Lab
 Coding and running the model in Jupyter Lab was uneventful.
-Notebook in this
+The Jupyter
-repo should meet the needs of basic documentation.
-Note that because AI Platform
+notebook in this repo should meet the needs of basic documentation.
+The Jupyter
-Notebooks uses AI Platform version 1.14, we had to code in Python 3.5 (no
+notebook has now been updated to use Python 3.7 after the most recent AI
-f-strings or type hinting).
+Platform update.

 ### Remote execution in AI Platform Notebook Instances